Piers Morgan Uncensored: Criticism

-In June 2025, Iranian-American political scientist Kaveh Afrasiabi filed a multi-million dollar defamation lawsuit against Piers Morgan and his producer, Bharati Naik, still pending in the federal court in Boston.
+In June 2025, Iranian-American political scientist Kaveh L. Afrasiabi filed a multi-million dollar defamation lawsuit against Piers Morgan and his producer, Bharati Naik, still pending in the federal court in Boston.
 In January 2023, Morgan attracted criticism on social media following a conversation with Tina Brown in which the pair criticised Prince Harry's memoir, Spare, and after Morgan also threw a copy of the book in the bin while on air.
 Many viewers commented how they had had enough of the coverage.

 Morgan faced criticism after comments made on the 18 January 2023 edition of his show about Madonna ahead of the Celebration Tour, her 40th anniversary world tour.
 Morgan criticised the singer for "the whole trying to be a sex kitten thing when you're in your sixties" and suggested she should be "put out to pasture".

 An edition of Piers Morgan Uncensored featuring an interview with Prime Minister Rishi Sunak, which aired on 5 February 2024, attracted criticism after Sunak accepted a £1,000 bet from Morgan over the possible outcome of the UK government's Rwanda asylum plan.

 In October 2024, Piers Morgan Uncensored received backlash after airing claims, which were subsequently shown to be false, made by Jaguar Wright about Jay-Z and Beyoncé on his show, after he asked her about Sean Combs's arrest.
 The incident sparked significant media attention and led to a viral apology by Morgan, as well as to discussions about the responsibilities of talk-show hosts in verifying guests' statements.

-In May 2025, during an episode featuring Pakistan’s former Foreign Minister Hina Rabbani Khar, Pakistani podcaster Shehzad Ghias Shaikh, Indian journalist Barkha Dutt, and Indian influencer Ranveer Allahbadia (aka BeerBiceps), the show faced criticism for poor moderation, nationalist bias, and devolving into theatrics.
-Furthermore, Morgan, who labeled the Pakistan ISI as the worst intelligence agency, was slammed for failing to challenge inflammatory claims made by Dutt and Allahbadia, when the latter displayed the photo of Osama bin Laden and accused Pakistan of hiding him after he was killed by US Navy SEAL Team.
+In May 2025, during an episode featuring Pakistan’s former foreign minister Hina Rabbani Khar, Pakistani podcaster Shehzad Ghias Shaikh, Indian journalist Barkha Dutt, and Indian influencer Ranveer Allahbadia (aka BeerBiceps), the show faced criticism from Pakistani media for poor moderation, nationalist bias, and devolving into theatrics.
+Furthermore, Morgan, who labeled the Pakistan ISI as the worst intelligence agency, was criticised for failing to challenge "inflammatory" claims made by Dutt and Allahbadia, when the latter displayed the photo of Osama bin Laden and stated how Pakistan were hiding him after he was killed by US Navy SEAL Team.

+In December 2025, an interview with far-right political commentator Nick Fuentes sparked controversy and media scrutiny.
+During the segment, Piers questioned Fuentes on his antisemitic views, the Holocaust, and his opinions on Adolf Hitler.
+The interview generated attention when Fuentes remarked that Hitler was "fucking cool," leading to an immediate and strong rebuke from Morgan.
+Beyond the political and historical controversy, a separate moment from the interview, where Fuentes—who identifies as a "virgin"—was pressed by Morgan about his personal life, also went viral.
+The broadcast drew sharp debate regarding the ethics of providing a platform to Fuentes, despite the resulting high-engagement and provocative content.